 The U.S. is a leader in technology, providing students with the opportunity to study and research with state-of-the-art equipment.
 Thanks to its strong investment in research and innovation, American education not only provides in-depth knowledge but also helps students practice practical skills.

-To study in the US, you need to meet some prerequisites required by the US Government, specifically as follows:
+To study in the US, you need to meet some prerequisites that the US Government has in terms of English, academic ability, finance, and specific age requirements as follows:

 English language requirements are mandatory for those who wish to study in the United States.
 Each level and school will have its own requirements, specifically: